Building a Business Case for Electronic Signature

 • Hard cost savings: Cost of paper, ink, postage and couriers is cut by an average of $4-10 per document, but there's potential for even more

-How much time does DocuSign eSignature save?
+How much time does Docusign eSignature save?

 The average eSignature customer reduces time spent on signature collection work by about a third.
 That number is a summary of past performance, not a guarantee of future results, but it’s a reliable number to guide your expectations about the impact of the technology.

-Around four in five DocuSign agreements are signed within 24 hours; 44% are signed within 15 minutes.
+Around four in five Docusign agreements are signed within 24 hours; 44% are signed within 15 minutes.
 Turnaround time like that is a simple way to accelerate ongoing contracting work and free up employee time to work on new projects.
 If you’re making a business case to your boss, make suggestions about what employees could do with the extra time and what impact that would have on revenue.

 eSignature offers the potential to eliminate some hard costs

 Moving signature activity to a digital platform significantly reduces the costs of printing, shipping and storing documents.
-While DocuSign eSignature customers save an average of $4-10 per document, there’s potential to entirely eliminate those expenses with a commitment to electronic signature.
+While Docusign eSignature customers save an average of $4-10 per document, there’s potential to entirely eliminate those expenses with a commitment to electronic signature.

 If your team is looking to estimate the hard cost savings to expect by updating your signature processes, all you need is an estimate of how many documents are completed in a specific period.
 If you don’t already track that information, it’s definitely time to start.